dora-team/dora.community/src/posts/blog-post.20240125.md

 - Draw upper management into the discussion with the goal of "innovation".
 Use innovation as a way to connect to "software delivery"
 - Demonstration wins over conversation.
 Focus on little wins, keep iterating.
 Communicate the progress to upper management.
-- Deming was committed to training the executives before practitioners. <a href="https://itrevolution.com/product/demings-journey-to-profound-knowledge/" target="_blank">https://itrevolution.com/product/demings-journey-to-profound-knowledge/</a>
+- Deming was committed to training the executives before practitioners. <a href="https://itrevolution.com/product/demings-journey-to-profound-knowledge/" target="_blank">Deming’s Journey to Profound Knowledge</a>
 - "organizational scar tissue"....most process was put in place with good intentions but we often fail to revisit whether or not they're still helpful

 ### **What strategies have you used to encourage the change to come from your team / the people closest to the work?**